 Please note: once you have completed the operation, you are still in the table selection that you started with.
 To see the moved/cloned verifications, you have to go back to the selection screen and select the appropriate phase.

-It’s also a possibility that you might like to clone an entire verification phase as a new phase.
-To do so, you have to navigate to the verification phases in the settings menu (Menu > Settings > Verification > Verification phases).
+As an alternative to the above, it can also be that you would like to clone an entire verification phase as a new phase.
+To do so, you have to navigate to the verification phases in the settings menu (Menu > Settings > Attributes > Verification > Verification phases).

 There, you will see the verification phases that you have defined.